1st Aberdeenshire Artillery Volunteers: Rhineland

 The division took a leading part in the Rhine crossing (Operation Plunder).
 OP parties from the regiment were among the first troops across the river on the night of 23/24 March, while the guns fired throughout the night just 600 yards from the river and under frequent return fire.
 The division fought its way into Rees, and the guns were brought over two days later.
 The division then continued through Isselburg and Anholt.

 The division reached the Dortmund–Ems Canal on 8 April.
-After a pause at the canal, tit advanced rapidly towards Bremen against delaying actions.
+After a pause at the canal, it advanced rapidly towards Bremen against delaying actions.
 It reached Delmenhorst on 20 April and closed in on the centre of Bremen.
 The German surrender at Lüneburg Heath ended the fighting on 5 May.

 126th (Highland) Field Regiment passed into suspended animation in British Army of the Rhine on 1 April 1946.

 Postwar

 When the TA was reconstituted on 1 January 1947, 126th (Highland) Fd Rgt was formally disbanded, while 75th (Highland) Hvy Rgt reformed at Aberdeen as 275th (Highland) Field Regiment, including R Battery at Grangemouth.
 It was once more in 51st (Highland) Division.
-When Anti-Aircraft Command was disbanded in 1955 the regiment absorbed 501st Heavy Anti-Aircraft Rgt at Aberdeen (which included the former 297 (Inverness) Bty, see above).
+When Anti-Aircraft Command was disbanded in 1955, the regiment absorbed 501st Heavy Anti-Aircraft Rgt at Aberdeen (which included the former 297 (Inverness) Bty, see above).

-On the reduction of the TA in 1961, the regiment amalgamated with 276th (Highland) Field Rgt, HQ 51st Infantry Division Counter-Battery Staff Trp and 862 Locating Bty (successor to the North Scottish RGA, see above), to form 400th (Highland) (Aberdeen/Angus) Field Regiment with the following organisation:
+On the reduction of the TA in 1961, the regiment was amalgamated with 276th (Highland) Field Rgt, HQ 51st Infantry Division Counter-Battery Staff Trp and 862 Locating Bty (successor to the North Scottish RGA, see above), to form 400th (Highland) (Aberdeen/Angus) Field Regiment with the following organisation: